7 Trends Driving New-Age Consumers' Behavior

 Many consumers are spending less on discretionary purchases such as dining out and beauty and grooming services, and demanding higher value-for-money products.

-By Indian retailer bureau , Sub Editor
+By Indian Retailer Bureau, Sub Editor

 The economic slowdown is changing the way consumers shop.
 Many consumers are spending less on discretionary purchases such as dining out and beauty and grooming services and demanding higher value-for-money products.
 Health-related products are definitely the ones consumers want in their baskets as 67 percent are spending more on them compared to 12 months ago.